-14. Canvas Grade Book Updates (Point Score Postings with Feedback Comments): If a mark in your gradebook is of concern but not understood then email me.
+Canvas Grade Postings: If a mark in your gradebook is of concern but not understood then email me.
 I'll gladly communicate back with you.
 If you aren't sure about how well you are doing overall even after examining your gradebook, then please ask me so we can meet to go over how to interpret the gradebook at that point in time (either via phone or in person).
 The sooner you ask the sooner I will be able to communicate to you about it.
 Your gradebook in Canvas will have posted the numeric score in points for each assignment.
 Canvas will also post a record or comment about which assignment, if any, is late, how late, and how many points were deducted, as well as any simplified notes regarding the points deducted.

 I'll update grades on Canvas daily M-F (business days) and will do so where possible, as close to after I receive your work as possible (often within a day or two of it being received).
 Times when I travel on university business will likely require up to an additional week or so for the score or comments to be posted.
 This is because during university travels, the obligation of these trips are to do work on site, without interruptions from email, phone or other media.
 During the semester, scores and brief related comments for your work, when graded, will be posted on Canvas for your password protected, private access until the end of the semester when the final letter grade for the course then goes on the AU grade post area for your final view.
 You can check your grades 24/7.
 Please have you Canvas settings set to receive an email notice to your canvas email inbox and that will also go to your AU Tigermail.
 These come to you when I send announcements in Canvas, post grades or comments to graded work in Canvas and when I send you email in Canvas.
-Please only use your official Auburn University Tigermail and not personal email addresses.
+Please only use your official Auburn University Tigermail and not non-student email addresses.

-In looking at your course grade in Canvas gradebook (at any point during the semester) if there are still assignments without a grade (without a score at all), then the course grade and percentage as shown in Canvas only reflects things graded, not the ungraded, unscored material still left to do.
-Remember I'm allowing until a stated deadline during finals week for you to submit or resubmit any remaining.
+In looking at your course grade in Canvas gradebook (at any point during the semester) if there are still assignments without a grade (without a score at all), then the final course grade and percentage only reflects things graded, not the ungraded, unscored material still left to do.

+Remember I'm allow until a stated deadline during finals week for you to submit or resubmit any remaining.
 So, please be mindful of this.
-If a person has an A as shown in the gradebook, that's only for work up to that point in time that has scores recorded but the grade cannot reflect the final course grade when there is still unscored or yet to be scored work.
-It's a running record, only computing the grade as things are submitted.
+If a person has an A as shown in the gradebook, that's only for work up to that point in time that has scores recorded but the course grade does not reflect the final course grade of any unscored or yet to be scored work.
 So, please be sure to keep in mind any remaining work in need of submission.
 Any assignments that are unscored and that, without submissions by the finals week deadline, will turn to zeros and those will affect a final course grade.
-I'm sure to most this is common sense but just wanted to be sure we are on the same page since the last few weeks of school are so hectic.
+I'm sure to most this is common sense (I hope it is) but just wanted to be sure we are on the same page since the last two weeks of school are so hectic.
 Please monitor your Canvas gradebook which shows any and all assignments that are unsubmitted (from past weeks) or recommended for resubmission or that have yet to be submitted (for a future due date).